John H. Windom

 - Trained physicians and other medical professionals in IT systems and applications, especially EMR/EHR and computerized physician order entry.

-Kroupa has been actively involved in the field of health informatics for over 20 years, beginning with the implementation of CPRS.
+Kroupa has been actively involved in the field of health informatics for over 20 years, beginning with the implementation of VA’s Computerized Patient Record System.
 She has interest in informatics education, applied analytics and reducing EHR burden for clinicians.

 Kroupa is board certified in internal medicine and clinical informatics and is an associate professor in the Division of General Internal Medicine at Saint Louis University School of Medicine.
 She is a member of the American Medical Informatics Association and the Healthcare Information and Management Systems Society.

-John Short is the chief technology integration officer for the U.S. Department of Veterans Affairs (VA) Office of Electronic Health Record Modernization (OEHRM).
-Through his instrumental leadership, OEHRM has successfully migrated more than 105 billion VistA health records of 23.7 million Veterans to VA’s new electronic health record (EHR) solution, as of November 2019.
+John Short is the chief technology and integration officer for the Department of Veterans Affairs (VA) Office of Electronic Health Record Modernization (OEHRM).
+Through his instrumental leadership, OEHRM has successfully migrated more than 111 billion VistA health records of 23.7 million Veterans to VA’s new electronic health record (EHR) solution, as of August 2020.
 This migration of information enables advanced data analytics that will drive stronger connections between military service and health outcomes.

 Prior to joining the VA, Short ran his own consulting business.
 He also worked at Progress Telecom, Florida Power, Sprint, BellSouth, AT&T and Lakeland Regional Medical Center.